Khaled Mosharraf: Assassination

-When Mosharraf, Haider and Huda arrived at the headquarters of the 10 Bengal Regiment, Colonel Nawazesh climbed on top of a jeep and ordered the troops not to harm the three men.
+When Mosharraf, Haider, and Huda arrived at the headquarters of the 10 Bengal Regiment, Colonel Nawazesh climbed on top of a jeep and ordered the troops not to harm the three men.
 However, the soldiers were defiant and threatened to kill Nawazesh if he tried to stop them.
 An eyewitness claimed that Captain Asad and Captain Jalil led their troops upstairs, where Mosharraf was staying.
 Mosharraf and Huda were dragged outside and killed by automatic gunfire, while Haider was killed by a single gunshot after he tried to reach for his pistol.
-After Mosharraf was killed, Colonel Nawazesh informed Ziaur Rahman of the incident, stating "I am sorry sir, situation got out of hand".
+After Mosharraf was killed, Colonel Nawazesh informed Ziaur Rahman of the incident, stating, "I am sorry sir, situation got out of hand".
 Zia asked Nawazesh to preserve the bodies of the three men.

-While it is unclear what prompted Asad and Jalil to kill Mosharraf, Anthony Mascarenhas has suggested that at least one of them were influenced by Lt.
+While it is unclear what prompted Asad and Jalil to kill Mosharraf, Anthony Mascarenhas has suggested that at least one of them was influenced by Lt.
 Colonel Taher.

 Legacy

-In May 2023, police opened an investigation into the killings of Khaled Mosharraf, Nazmul Huda and A.T.M.
+In May 2023, police opened an investigation into the killings of Khaled Mosharraf, Nazmul Huda, and A.T.M.
 Haider after the daughter of Huda, Naheed Ezaher Khan, filed a case with Sher-e-Bangla Nagar Police Station.
 Khan held several army officers responsible, including Ziaur Rahman and Abu Taher.
-The BNP criticised Khan for including Ziaur Rahman in the case, as Zia ordered Colonel Nawazesh to protect Mosharraf, Huda and Haider.
+The BNP criticised Khan for including Ziaur Rahman in the case, as Zia ordered Colonel Nawazesh to protect Mosharraf, Huda, and Haider.